 In the United States, the FDA regulates drugs under the Federal Food, Drug, and Cosmetic Act, or FDCA, and implementing regulations.
-The process of obtaining regulatory approvals and the subsequent compliance with appropriate federal, state, local, and foreign statutes and regulations require the expenditure of substantial time and financial resources.
+The process of obtaining regulatory approvals and the subsequent compliance with appropriate federal, state and local statutes and regulations require the expenditure of substantial time and financial resources.
 Failure to comply with the applicable United States requirements at any time during the product development process, approval process or after approval, may subject an applicant to administrative or judicial sanctions.
 These sanctions could include, among other things, the FDA's refusal to approve pending applications, withdrawal of an approval, a clinical hold, warning letters and other types of enforcement-related letters, requesting product recalls, product seizures, changes to the conditions surrounding marketing approval such as labeling changes or changes to a Risk Evaluation and Mitigations Strategies, or REMS, program, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, debarment, restitution, disgorgement of profits, or civil or criminal investigations and penalties.
 Any agency or judicial enforcement action could have a material adverse effect on us.
 The process required by the FDA before a drug or biologic may be marketed in the United States generally involves the following:

-- completion of preclinical laboratory tests, animal studies and formulation studies according to GLP or other applicable regulations; - submission to the FDA of an IND which must become effective before human clinical trials may begin; - performance of adequate and well-controlled human clinical trials according to Good Clinical Practices, or GCP, to establish the safety and efficacy of the proposed drug for its intended use; - submission to the FDA of an NDA; - completion of registration batches and validation of the manufacturing process to show ability to consistently produce quality batches of product; - satisfactory completion of a FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current good manufacturing practice, or cGMP, to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; and - FDA review and approval of the NDA.
+- completion of preclinical laboratory tests, animal studies and formulation studies, some in accordance with the FDA's current Good Laboratory Practices, or GLP, the Animal Welfare Act administered and enforced by the United States Department of Agriculture, and other applicable regulations; - submission to the FDA of an IND which must become effective before human clinical trials may begin;

+- approval by an institutional review board, or IRB, before each trial may be initiated at each clinical site; - performance of adequate and well-controlled human clinical trials under protocols submitted to the FDA and reviewed and approved by each IRB, conducted in accordance with federal regulations and according to Good Clinical Practices, or GCP, to establish the safety and efficacy of the proposed drug for its intended use; - submission to the FDA of an NDA; - completion of registration batches and validation of the manufacturing process to show ability to consistently produce quality batches of product; - satisfactory completion of an FDA Advisory Committee review, if applicable; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current good manufacturing practice, or cGMP, to assure that the facilities, methods and controls are adequate to preserve the drug's identity, strength, quality and purity; and - FDA review and approval of the NDA.